Treatment for restricted movement in Newcastle restoring range through neurology

-At Breakthrough Pain & Performance, we specialise in the conservative, non-surgical management of meniscal pain.
-We act as detectives to find out if the pain is truly coming from the tear, or if it is coming from the neurological guarding surrounding it.
-Often, by relaxing the protective muscle spasms and restoring joint mechanics, we can make a “symptomatic” tear become asymptomatic.
+At Breakthrough Pain & Performance, we act as detectives.
+We test whether the pain is genuinely coming from the tear, or from the neurological guarding surrounding it.
+In many cases, releasing the protective spasm and restoring normal joint mechanics makes a symptomatic tear become asymptomatic – without surgery.

 Patients with meniscus tears often report locking-they cannot fully straighten the knee.
 The assumption is that a flap of torn cartilage is physically blocking the joint (a “bucket handle” tear).
 While this happens, it is a surgical emergency.